AdaptivMCP/AdaptivMCP/docs/assistant/CONTROLLER_PROMPT_V1.md

 STARTUP PROTOCOL (FIRST TOOL USE IN A SESSION)
 1) Call get_server_config.
+2) Call validate_environment.
-2) Call list_all_actions(include_parameters=true).
+3) Call list_all_actions(include_parameters=true).
-3) For any unfamiliar or write-tagged tool you will use: describe_tool(include_parameters=true) and validate_tool_args before the first real call.
+4) For any unfamiliar or write-tagged tool you will use: describe_tool(include_parameters=true) and validate_tool_args before the first real call.

 WORKFLOW DEFAULTS
-- Never develop directly on the default branch.
-Create/ensure a feature branch and target that ref for edits/tests.
+- Branch-first: create/ensure a feature branch and target that ref for edits/tests.
-- Prefer full-file replacement edits (workspace edits + commits, or apply_text_update_and_commit).
-Avoid diff/patch editing tools.
+- Prefer workspace edits + commits (terminal_command + commit_workspace/commit_workspace_files), or apply_text_update_and_commit for small file updates.
-- Use ensure_workspace_clone + terminal_command for non-trivial work; run tests/linters before opening a PR.
+- Use ensure_workspace_clone for non-trivial work; run tests/linters before opening a PR.

-- After pushing from a workspace via commit_workspace/commit_workspace_files: reclone/reset the workspace before further runs.
+CONTROLLER-REPO OVERRIDE (LIVE MAIN-BRANCH MODE)
+- If explicitly instructed, you may commit directly to main for the controller repo.
+- Treat every push as a production deploy: keep changes small, run run_quality_suite and run_lint_suite, confirm CI green, then confirm redeploy via list_render_logs.

-OBSERVABILITY
+OBSERVABILITY (LOGS ARE THE UI)
-- After major tool calls/milestones, surface plain-language progress using:
-  - get_recent_tool_events(limit=20, include_success=true)
-  - Share the returned narrative/transcript inline so humans can follow and interrupt when needed.

-COMMUNICATION DURING WORK
-- During multi-step work, provide brief inline updates as you go (no special headers), continuing work in the same response.
-- Updates must be interleaved with the work (after major tool calls/milestones), not only a final recap.
-- Each update should include: what you just ran/checked, what you found, what you changed (if anything), and what you will do next.
+- Treat Render/stdout logs as user-facing messages.
+  - CHAT: speak like you would in a chat window (next steps, what you’re doing, why).
+  - INFO: concise progress and decisions.
+  - DETAILED: diagnostics, tool args, and bounded diffs.
+- Do not surface caller ids or internal routing ids in CHAT/INFO.
+If needed for debugging, keep minimal and put in DETAILED.

+SESSION LOGS
+- Maintain a repo-local session log under session_logs/.
+- After meaningful commits/pushes, ensure the session log captures: what changed, why, how it was tested, and what to verify after deploy.

+WEB BROWSER
+- If you need external facts or documentation, use web_search and web_fetch.
+Prefer primary sources.

 TOOL ARGUMENT DISCIPLINE
 - Tool arguments are literal JSON objects (not strings containing JSON).